 The genes we inherit, our hormones, and our lifestyle all affect our peak bone mass.
 Genetic factors have the greatest influence on peak bone mass.
 To reach his or her full “genetic potential,” a child needs the right amount of certain hormones, along with healthy eating and exercise habits.

-If your child has had certain fractures, your child’s bone mass can be evaluated by an X-ray exam called a DXA scan.
+If your child has had certain fractures, your child’s bone mass can be evaluated by an X-ray exam called a DXA scan or Bone Mineral Density (BMD) test.

 Vitamin D. Most of our vitamin D is produced when our skin is exposed to sunlight.
 Children get vitamin D from playing outdoors in the sun.
-Our bodies' ability to make vitamin D changes based on our location, the season of the year, time time of day and whether we are wearing sunscreen.
-And sunscreens block the sun’s rays that cause our bodies to make vitamin D.
+Our bodies' ability to make vitamin D changes based on our location, the season of the year, time of day and whether we are wearing sunscreen or sun blocking clothing.
+Sunscreens block the sun’s rays that cause our bodies to make vitamin D.

 We also get some vitamin D from food, but very few foods naturally contain vitamin D. In the United States, most milk, infant formulas, and some cereals are fortified (meaning vitamin D is added).

 Infants need at least 400 IU (international units) of vitamin D each day.
-Breast-fed babies should get vitamin D supplements since mother’s milk is low in vitamin D. Children and adolescents need at least 600 IU of vitamin D daily.
+Breast-fed babies should get vitamin D supplements since mother’s milk is low in vitamin D; another option is for the mother to take high-dose vitamin D supplement.
+Children and adolescents need at least 600 IU of vitamin D daily.

 Children and adolescents with dark skin, limited sun exposure, obesity, or certain chronic diseases are more likely to be deficient in vitamin D. These children may need more than 600 IU to reach a healthy vitamin D level.
 A simple blood test can check for vitamin D deficiency.
 This test is recommended only for children who have risk factors for poor bone health.